-An example could be that over the course of the week (5 core sessions) children have had the opportunity to self (1) and peer assess (1), to have received verbal feedback (1) and have had written feedback (2).
-This could also be applicable to foundation subjects over a given unit/half term.
 Teachers will of course be given autonomy and professional flexibility to manage this as the see fit as there will be exceptions due to the nature of the activity, unit and expectations.
-Feedback should not consist of vague remarks but on moving learning forward.
-Pupils given opportunities to 'use' feedback will help close the feedback 'loop' so that pupil's learning can progress.
+Feedback must not consist of vague remarks but on constructive, developmental and purposeful comments.
+Pupils must be given opportunities to 'use' feedback enabling the feedback 'loop' to be closed so that pupil's progress can achieved.
+This should take place during early morning activities.